chuckcwh/media_pop_int/README.md

-This is the code for Media Pop interview.
+This is the project for Media Pop interview.